AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Selling Vehicles in the U.S.

-Buying a new car?
-You’re not alone.
-In 2021, the last time the Bureau of Transportation Statistics released national data, Americans purchased about 2,376,000 vehicles.
-That said, car sales have been on the decline since 2016, with the largest percentage decrease of 28 percent occurring between 2019 and 2020.
+According to data from the Bureau of Transportation Statistics, Americans purchased about 12,648,000 new vehicles in 2024.5 That said, car sales have been on the decline since 2016, with the largest percentage decrease of 28 percent occurring between 2019 and 2020.

-The COVID-19 pandemic certainly had an effect on car buying — it caused supply chain issues, labor shortages, and car shortages.
-It’s only in the past couple of years that those inventories are increasing.5
+The COVID-19 pandemic certainly affected car buying — it caused supply chain issues, labor shortages, and car shortages.
+Plus, inventories had already been on the decline since 2015.
+It’s only in the past couple of years that those inventories have been increasing.6

 Conclusion